elementary-particles-Man/KAIRO/ONBOARDING.md

-# KAIRO Mesh Onboarding Guide
+# The Constitution of the KAIRO Mesh Network

+## One for THE WORLD, THE WORLD for One.

+---

 ## Welcome to the Mesh

-This document outlines the fundamental principles for any new entity wishing to join the KAIRO mesh network.
+This document outlines the fundamental principles for any new entity wishing to join the KAIRO mesh network, all of which are derived from the single, immutable law stated above.

 ### Core Philosophy